Sadly, just a two-day break in beautiful cosmopolitan Barcelona before heading to Genoa on an overnight ferry.

 Finding the Grimaldi ferry building along Ronda Litoral, this houses the ticket counter for the Grandi Navi Veloci ferry.

-Trying to buy the tickets we’re told we can’t as we don’t have passports or Reg’s registration papers with us, so we bought the tickets online instead.
+Trying to buy the tickets we’re told we can’t as we don’t have passports or Reg’s registration papers with us, so we buy the tickets online instead.

 Around the port